siv2r/bip-frost-signing/README.md

 ## Changelog

 - *0.3.0* (2025-12-15): Introduces the following changes:
-  - Introduce *SignersContext* and define key material compatibility with *ValidateSignerCtx*.
+  - Introduce *SignersContext* and define key material compatibility with *ValidateSignersCtx*.
   - Rewrite the signing protocol assuming a coordinator, add sequence diagram, and warn key generation protocols to output Taproot-safe *threshold public key*.
   - Remove *GetSessionInterpolatingValue*, *SessionHasSignerPubshare*, *ValidatePubshares*, and *ValidateThreshPubkey* algorithms
   - Revert back to initializing *TweakCtxInit* with threshold public key instead of *pubshares*